 When designing API's, very often incomplete and unvalidated API specifications are sent to development leading to API failure.
-RestPoint enables organizations to avoid this risk by building completely realistic API prototypes that look and feel like the final API so stakeholders can try the API's first and give feedback, before final development starts.
+RestPoint enables organizations to avoid this risk by building online API's with backends that look and feel like the final API so stakeholders can try the API's first and give feedback, before final development starts.
 API's are extremely important access points to your business data and building API's customers don't like will be a very costly business loss.

 API's are created in the Sandbox by modeling Resource & Data types and Paths using the collection pattern.
 For example, you can model a Resource Type called Customer then create a path /customers and assign the Customer Resource Type to that path.
 All CRUD actions are automatically supported for paths.
 If you already have an API you want to model, you can go straight to add the path and the enter the JSON of the Resource Type and and Resource Type is auto generated.
 As the paths and Resource Types are configured, the backend is auto-generating the API and database.